-How To: Clean a Bobsweep Robot Vacuum
+How to Clean a Bobsweep Robot Vacuum

 Any bObsweep vacuum needs regular maintenance at home.
 All owners should know how to change and clean the main and side brushes, empty the dustbin, and replace the filters inside.